 Frequently conflicts arise because people feel that they are not being heard, this is where active listening comes into play.
 Active listening is a technique of careful listening and observation of non-verbal cues, it provides a foundation of trust and understanding with conflicting parties.

 When using active listening look for the other person’s facial cues, cadence and tone of voice, non-verbal gestures, and appearance.
 You can confirm you are listening by using non-verbal gestures and being mindful of your own tone of voice.
 However, the most important element of active listening is to stay present.
 Focus on what the other person is saying and try to not focus on how you want to respond.
-This leads to empathy and invites connection between both parties.
+This leads to empathy and invites a connection between both parties.

 According to MindTools, active listening is “designed to encourage respect and understanding”.
 Being open and respectful of another’s point of view, feelings, and thoughts is the basis for forming bonds and ending conflicts.